 When you get sacked, your employer is legally obliged to pay you as though you had worked the full term of your notice period.
 They have to pay this amount even if you don't work that full period.
 So if you're given two weeks notice, but you're asked to leave immediately, your employer has to give you two weeks' pay.

 To find out how much notice you should be given, check out the Fair Work Ombudsman's Notice Periods page.

 Find out if you're eligible to lodge a claim or complaint

 If you think you were sacked in an unfair or unlawful way, you can lodge a complaint under unfair dismissal or unlawful termination laws.
 However, you only have a short about of time to lodge either an unfair dismissal or unlawful termination complaint, so get onto it straight away.

-Check out our page on Unfair dismissal and unlawful termination for more information.
+Check out our page on Unfair dismissal for more information.